 Build media contacts

 Make things easy for journalists by sending them press releases in a convenient format (eg email), written in a suitable style.
 Make sure you are available to answer any questions they may have about the press release.
 It can help to offer accompanying photography with a caption.
-Be aware of copy deadlines.
+Be aware of media outlet copy deadlines.

-When you have sent a press release, follow up with a phone call to ensure it has been received and check if they anything else.
+When you have sent a press release, follow up with a phone call to ensure it has been received and check if they need anything else.

 Try not to bombard journalists with stories that won't be of interest for publication.
 What may be big news for your business, may not be newsworthy to the general public.